MiguelSombrero/minesweeper-backend/README.md

 ## Run with Docker

-Application root folder contains Dockerfile ja docker-compose.yml files, where you can configure you deployment.
+Application root folder contains Dockerfile and docker-compose.yml files, where you can configure you deployment.
 Application is using postgreSQL image as database.
 Note that postgreSQL is mounted on `./data` folder, where application stores it's data.
 You can change these settings from docker-compose.yml.

 ### Build docker image and start